Lisi Harrison is a #1 New York Times bestselling author.

 - I was allergic to wheat way before gluten allergies were cool.

 - I got a total knee replacement in 2017.
-If you’re a millennial I’ll say it was a snowboarding accident, but it’s really an evil combination of arthritis and sitting.
+If you’re a millennial I’ll say it was a snowboarding accident, but it’s really from arthritis and sitting too much.

 - I taught a writing class at Top of the World elementary school.
 We wrote a novel called, “Guy Spies”.
 Best collaboration ever.

 - I speak fluent Hebrew.
 Nobody cares.